MichaelXi3/MichaelXi3.github.io/README.md

 rake post title="Hello 2015" subtitle="Hello World, Hello Blog"
 ```

+> Note: `tags` section can also be written as `tags: [Life, Meta]`.

-This command will automatially generate a sample post similar as above under the `_posts/` folder.
+This command will automatically generate a sample post similar to the above under the `_posts/` folder.